laurabragagnolo/SkelSplat/dataset_tools/README.md

 python preprocess_triang_initial_guess.py
 ```

-Alternatively, you can use as initial guess the fusion of 3D monocular detections given by Metrabs, following [this work] (https://link.springer.com/chapter/10.1007/978-3-031-92591-7_8).
+Alternatively, you can use as initial guess the fusion of 3D monocular detections given by Metrabs, following [this work](https://link.springer.com/chapter/10.1007/978-3-031-92591-7_8).
 You can do this by simply using this script:
 ```bash
 cd h36m